angular/angular/modules/@angular/compiler/test/aot/README.md

-Tests in this directory are excluded from running in the browser and only running in node.
+Tests in this directory are excluded from running in the browser and only run in node.